jjshoots/py_template/README.md

 ## Creating new projects

-1. Click `use this template`.
+1. Click `use this template` and clone the resulting repository.
 Or optionall do the following:
     a) Make a new folder where you want the project to reside.
     b) Create a file called `Makefile` and copy everything from `Makefile` into it.
 4. Run `make init`.